 Would you like to invest in private equity and get information about the German market?
 Then read more about it in our most recent Private Equity Investor Brief.
-If you want to find out more about our members, please check out our BVK Guide for Limited Partners.

 The capital in private equity funds typically stems from institutional investors such as insurance companies, banks and pension funds.
 These institutions all collect money from their customers and pool it before investing it on the capital market.
 Pension funds and insurance companies collect monthly contributions from employees or customers, and banks accept deposits into the savings accounts of their customers.
 This money must then be invested smartly, because customers expect a certain level of interest.